davemilnercapg/snakegame1/README.txt

 # Snake Game

 ## Description
-This is a classic snake game implemented in [programming language].
+This is a classic snake game implemented in JavaScript.
 The objective of the game is to control the snake and eat as much food as possible without colliding with the walls or the snake's own body.

 ## Features
 - User-friendly controls